samocooper/nuclitrack/docs/index.rst

 *    Edge detection: this slider controls how blurry the image is prior to edges being marked, more blurry means edges are smoother though may match the shape less.
 *    Watershed: behind this slider is the watershed function which calculates where the local basins of attraction are in the image, like marking valleys in a mountainous terrain.
 The selected peak local maxima represent the bottom of the valleys, by adjusting the slider the lowest area is made larger or smaller, this like mining into the side of mountains to force the valley to be larger.

 Use the slider in the top left hand corner to navigate around the video and try out your segmentation parameters on other frames.
-Also other channel data can be visualised though these are not used for segmentation in the current edition.
+Also other channels can be selected for segmentaton using the dropdown list in the top right corner, also cell touching the border can be filtered out by selecting the filter edges toggle button.

 Once you have achieved good segmentation it's now time to save the parameters.
-Once this is done, minimise the segmentaiton window and click segment movie to apply your segmentation parameters to the entire image sequence.
+Once this is done, click segment movie to apply your segmentation parameters to the entire image sequence.
 This may take a while depending on how fast your computer is and how large you movie is.

+To speed up the process you can opt to use multiprocessing.
+However, due to the workload on the CPUs, the GUI does not display a loading bar during this process.

 When segmentation is done a button will appear allowing you to visualise the results of segmentation and decide whether you want to go back and adjust parameters or move forward.
-If you are happy go ahead and minimise the view segment window.
+If you are happy go ahead and click extract features.

 .. figure:: Nt02.jpg
    :scale: 80 %